 Let me give a more detailed explanation of how further karmic impulses arise.
 Suppose we are experiencing the ripening of some previous sets of karmic aftermath – one, for example, has ripened into hearing the loud noise of a neighbor and another has ripened into experiencing this with unhappiness.
 We have probably disturbed others with our loud noise in some previous life and, as a previous ripening of the karmic aftermath of that, we felt like moving into a neighborhood that happened to have loud neighbors.
 Not only did we feel like moving there, but also, because of many other contributing causes and circumstances, we actually moved there.
 Hearing the noise with unhappiness, we have the craving to get rid of this unhappiness.
 We also have an obtainer disturbing attitude: we identify with a solid “me” who cannot tolerate the situation, and this brings on a further existence impulse to continue solidly existing free of it.

 What does the combination of all of this do?
 It activates another set of karmic aftermath and so some tendency and potential to make a big scene ripens into feeling like banging on the door of our neighbor and yelling at him.
 Many mental factors accompany this moment of cognition.
-One of the most important in this context is the manner in which we pay attention to the loud noise we hear while feeling like making a big scene.
+One of the most important in this context, besides anger and intolerance, is the manner in which we pay attention to the loud noise we hear while feeling like making a big scene.
 We might pay attention to it as a horrible intrusion on our peace of mind, or we might regard it as a welcomed challenge to our practice of tolerance and patience.
 This depends on previous tendencies we have built up.

 Our regard for the noise as an intrusion, our continuing identification with a solid “me,” and our craving to go on living free of the noise would act as circumstances for another set of karmic potentials and tendencies to activate.
 The potential and tendency to feel unhappy in such situations would ripen into our continuing to feel unhappy.
 On the other hand, our regard for the noise as a challenge, along with the other causal factors, would do the same for now feeling happy because we welcome the challenge.